tj-tusharjain/azure-compute-docs/articles/container-instances/container-instances-resource-and-quota-limits.md

 | Container group deletes per 5 minutes | 100<sup>1</sup> |

 > [!NOTE]
 > 1: Indicates that the feature maximum is configurable and may be increased through a support request.
-For more information on how to request a quota increase, please see the [How to request a quota increase section of Increase VM-family vCPU quotes](/azure/quotas/per-vm-quota-requests).
+For more information on how to request a quota increase, see the [How to request a quota increase section of Increase VM-family vCPU quotes](/azure/quotas/per-vm-quota-requests).
 >
 > You can also create a support ticket if you'd like to discuss your specific needs with the support team.